-If you press the “delete chat” button, it will remove their personal information from your database completely and permanently.
+If you press the “Delete chat” button, it will remove their personal information from your database completely and permanently.
 You can do it at any time and immediately.

 4. Right to be forgotten for your employees

 This action will delete all the info about an agent, including their photo and a full name.
-Their chats with clients and first name will stay.
+Their chats with clients and first names will stay.
 However, we can remove them too, if you file a corresponding request to us.